Cell Invasion Assay | Collagen | 96 wells | Oris

 Applications

 Cell invasion assays are important tools for cancer research.
 Scientists studying cancer perform cell invasion assays to measure the cell movement through an extracellular matrix.
-By varying the conditions of the cell culture (e.g. adding new drugs), scientists can identify conditions that prevent or accelerate cell invasion.
-Through these studies, new treatments for cancer can be identified for potential therapeutic use.
+By varying the conditions of the cell culture, scientists can identify conditions that prevent or accelerate cell invasion.

 • J. Gu et al. “Targeting radiation-tolerant cells […]” Neuro-Oncology, 2022, LINK